-• Food safety is about preventing food from causing illness or harm.
+Food safety is about preventing food from causing illness or harm.
 Food can be unsafe if it contains certain 'hazards'.
 Hazards fall into 3 categories:

-- Biological (bugs): Certain bugs can make people sick.
-Food can be unsafe if it has high enough levels of these bugs. - Chemical: Many chemicals can make people sick if in or on food. - Objects can sometimes get into food and cause harm. - Food suitability is about making sure food meets customer expectations and doesn't contain anything unexpected or offensive (yuck). - Taking responsibility for food safety means understanding the possible hazards that could make your food unsafe and taking steps to: - keep bugs out, reduce bugs to safe levels,
+- 1 Biological (bugs): Certain bugs can make people sick.
+Food can be unsafe if it has high enough levels of these bugs. - Chemical: Many chemicals can make people sick if in or on food. - 3 Physical (foreign): Glass, metal or other sharp objects can sometimes get into food and cause harm. - Food suitability is about making sure food meets customer expectations and doesn't contain anything unexpected or offensive (yuck). - Taking responsibility for food safety means understanding the possible hazards that could make your food unsafe and taking steps to: - keep bugs out, eliminate or remove bugs.

+· reduce bugs to safe levels,